 Lampson explains: “When I was seven or eight years old, all I wanted to do was watch movies.
 I saw Psycho, and that was just it for me.
 I didn't like that I was being manipulated.
 Even when you’re a kid, you can see that the Hitchcock really knew how to control somebody.
 I kind of just sat there, and I was like, ‘I need to figure out how this works.’
 By the time I was 14 years old, I started writing scripts; in high school, I was preparing to become a screenwriter.”

-Enrolling at USC School of Cinematic Arts shifted Lampson’s perspective about the industry in a big way.
+Enrolling at USC shifted Lampson’s perspective about the industry in a big way.
 His golden rule?
 No ego.
-“Before you go to film school, you might think that you’re the best filmmaker for this type of genre or subject,” Lampson says.
-“Then you realize that there’s someone else out there that knows about that or has better skills.”
+“Before you go to film school, you might think that you’re the best filmmaker for this type of genre or subject.
+Then you realize that there’s someone else out there that knows about that or has better skills.”

 Lampson reflects on the pros and cons of starting film school in the pandemic: “Unlike the juniors and seniors at USC, I don’t know what I would have been missing.
 But being holed up is challenging, not only as a film school student but also as a college student.
-Meeting people, trying to foster relationships while you’re trying to be responsible and not be around more than five people at a time—it’s not easy.
+Meeting people, trying to foster relationships while you’re trying to be responsible and not be around more than five people at a time — it’s not easy.
 I think the writer’s life is a solitary one, though.
 The real challenge beneath the surface inconveniences is an internal one.
 It’s finding the motivation to do the work, to sit down and actually write the thing.”

-Many aspiring filmmakers struggle to choose whether to study film as an undergraduate or wait until graduate school.
-For Lampson, a lifelong love of screenwriting motivated him to start his film career as soon as possible. “[Undergraduate] film students have to work hard to catch up on life experience versus graduate students, which is tough in the pandemic.
-But broadening your horizons can also look like watching foreign movies or reading something you normally wouldn’t read.
+Many filmmakers struggle to decide whether to study film as an undergraduate or wait until graduate school.
+For Lampson, his lifelong love of screenwriting motivated him to kickstart his film career as soon as possible. “[Undergraduate] film students have to work hard to catch up on life experience versus graduate students, which is tough in the pandemic," Lampson says.
+"But broadening your horizons can also look like watching foreign movies or reading something you normally wouldn’t read.
 It’s about expanding your mind.”

-He compares the practice to David Lynch’s Transcendental Meditation technique a form of introspective meditation the director invented in 1973 to enhance his performance and creativity.
-“I think [meditation] is worth exploring since, to be a writer, you have to be very internal.
-It’s not as easy to do with a roommate, but trying to develop your mind is a great thing during this time.”
+Lampson compares the practice to David Lynch’s Transcendental Meditation technique, a form of introspective meditation the director invented in 1973 to enhance his creativity.
+“I think [meditation] is worth exploring since, to be a writer, you have to be very internal," Lampson says.
+"It’s not as easy to do with a roommate, but trying to develop your mind is a great thing during this time.”

-Experts attest that creativity is one remedy for pandemic-related anxiety, and this may explain why Lampson and many other artists have found their greatest success in these difficult times.
-“When [the pandemic] started in April or May [2020], I was able to bust out a feature I had been trying to make for a while.
-Having a surplus of time to create was helpful," Lampson says, "although I’ve done more thinking about where the industry is going.
-For a while, we’ll have to plan with a lower number of characters and sets in mind.”
+Experts attest that embracing creativity is a simple remedy for pandemic-related anxiety; this might explain why Lampson and many other young artists have found their greatest success in trying and uncertain times.
+“When [the pandemic] started in April or May [2020], I was able to bust out a feature I had been trying to make for a while," Lampson says.
+"Having a surplus of time to create was helpful, although I’ve done more thinking about where the industry is going.
+For a while, we’ll have to plan with a lower number of characters and sets in mind.
+It’s similar to creating independent movies; my ideas tend to resonate with that style."

 When he considers what life might look like as a sophomore at USC and beyond, Lampson is cautiously optimistic.
 “In some ways, there has never been a more unequal time in the film industry.
 But I think that there’s also an effort being made to democratize [film], along with making the admissions process to film school more equitable.
 There are free seminars through universities and public forums.
 People from different film backgrounds are coming together and helping each other with what resources they do have.
 I encourage all students and aspiring filmmakers to seek these things out.”